stanstrup/minimal-mistakes/almanac.md

 ## RSS
 I read RSS on Digg (for-it-matters-which-RSS-reader-you-use).
-Over the years I've found the following blogs to be very insightful and entertaining:
-<br/><br/>

-{% include _digg-feeds.md %}

 ## Software
 I was introduced to the world of open source in college and I've never looked back.